 Bananas Foster is one of those ‘only in New Orleans’ dishes that’s not to missed.
 And, while you could hypothetically eat Bananas Foster dessert at another New Orleans restaurant, Brennan’s has built its reputation as THE place to savor caramelized bananas floating in liquor and topped with ice cream.

-Where to Eat Bananas Foster in New Orleans
+Where To Eat The Original Version Of Bananas Foster In New Orleans

 Although the Beignet wasn’t invented in New Orleans, it’s become an integral part of the city’s food culture since the 18th century when Acadian settlers started frying French fritters in Louisiana.
 It’s even the state’s official donut.
 Apologies to France and ancient Rome who also claim credit for this donut varietal.

 Open since 1862, Cafe du Monde is the most popular spot to eat the famous dessert in New Orleans.
 You can also buy Cafe du Monde’s Beignet Mix from Amazon if you want to make Beignets at home.
 Just make sure you have plenty of powdered sugar on hand before you fry them up.